ImperialCollegeLondon/champ/README.md

-# HPC Portal
+# CHAMP is an HPC Access and Metadata Portal

-A web portal providing a simple interface to run packaged applications via a HPC batch system.
-The portal is designed primarily for beginner or occasional users of HPC facilities.
+A web portal providing a simple interface to run packaged applications via a high performance computing (HPC) batch system.
+CHAMP is designed primarily for beginner or occasional users of HPC facilities.
 Integration with data repositories supports publication of data compatible with FAIR principles.

+To report bugs, request new features or provide feedback please create an issue in this repository.

 ## Feature Overview